It’s true that Digital calligraphy takes some getting used to!

 A lot of the rules of Copperplate cross over onto other styles as well, so it became a really helpful base to expand from.
 Even if you choose a different style, pick one to start with and deep dive into it.
 It will help you become a better lettering artist and give you an experienced eye to critique your own work from.

 There are a lot of things to take in when you’re learning calligraphy for the first time.
 Especially on the iPad when Procreate is also new.
 But by sticking with it and carving out regular practice time, you will progress and move through the hurtles!
-Keep it up!
+Why not start your iPad Calligraphy journey today!

 I am always here to help, just post any questions or comments below.